Phentermine: When It’s Helpful and When It’s Not

 Biology is being acknowledged rather than ignored

 Responsible use is not a shortcut.
-It is clinical judgment.

 The OVH Perspective